bosch-io/bcx2017/README.md

 ## Receiving telemetry messages

 The connected devices feed their telemetry data and events into a messaging hub based on [Eclipse Hono](https://www.eclipse.org/hono/).
-You can receive the device data by connecting an AMQP client to Hono and listening in on the respective topics.
+You can receive the device data by connecting an AMQP client to Hono and listening in on the respective addresses.
 We have prepared some example clients for you in various languages in the [Example_Clients/](Example_clients/) directory.

 The Eclipse Hono website has further information on the [Telemetry API](https://www.eclipse.org/hono/api/Telemetry-API/) and [Event API](https://www.eclipse.org/hono/api/Event-API/).